 Brian Tomlinson, 2021.
 International Climate Finance and Development Effectiveness: Reflections on climate finance and development cooperation, Discussion Paper, July 2021.

-See an annual analysis of Canadian climate finance prepared for the Canadian CSO Coalition on Climate Change and Development (C4D), here.
+See an updated analysis and Briefing Notes on Canadian climate finance prepared for the Canadian CSO Coalition on Climate Change and Development (C4D), here.

-An International TOSSD Task Force has developed a new metric, Total Official Support for Sustainable Development (TOSSD).
-It is intended to be a comprehensive measure of official resources dedicated to the achieving Agenda 2030 and its 17 Sustainable Development Goals in developing countries.
-There are now three years of TOSSD data from which it is possible to analyze the extent and quality of financing for Agenda 2030.
-AidWatch Canada, in partnership with ActionAid Italy and Oxfam International, has analyzed this data in a series of five Briefing Papers.
+The International Forum on TOSSD has developed a new metric, Total Official Support for Sustainable Development (TOSSD).
+It is intended to be a comprehensive measure of official resources dedicated to the achieving Agenda 2030 and its 17 Sustainable Development Goals for developing countries.
+There are now four years of TOSSD data from which it is possible to analyze the extent and quality of financing for Agenda 2030.
+AidWatch Canada, in partnership with ActionAid Italy and Oxfam International, has analyzed this data for 2019 to 2021 in a series of five Briefing Papers.

 Previous TOSSD Research Papers